 Tutorial: Customize a gallery in PowerApps

-Before you start this tutorial, generate an app from the Common Data Service for Apps.
+Generate an app from the Accounts entity of Common Data Service (CDS) for Apps.

 Open the generated app